SOEN6441-L/SOEN6441/doc/architecturaldesign.md

 This document provides a comprehensive architectural overview of the project, to depict different aspects of the project.

-The Graph below is the architectural design diagram.
+The Graph below is the modular organization diagram.

 ![Project Architecture Design](images/architecturedesign.jpeg)

 ## Modules Description

 ### 1.1 Game Elements
-XXXXXXX
+The GameElements folder includes all the elements about the risk game.

 File_Name  | Description
 ------------- | -------------